nguyenlab/SocialContextSummarization/README.md

 7. cc-TAM [7]: uses a cross-collection topic-aspect modeling as a preliminary step for co-ranking.
 8. HGRW [8]: is an extension of LexRank
 9. L2R [9]: uses RankBoost with a set of local sentence features and cross features from tweets.
-10. SoSVMRank [10]: is an improvement of [9] by adding a set of new features.
+10. SoSVMRank [10]: is an improvement of [9] by adding a set of new features and using Ranking SVM instead of RankBoost.

-Because summary methods in [1-4] is quite simple and using traditional features, we release methods in [5-10].
+Because summary methods in [1-4] are quite simple and use traditional features, we release methods in [5-10].
 Each method is organized in a package corresponding to the method name.
 Each package has an Example.java file, which shows the usage of each method.
 For example, docsum.crf contains the code of CRF.
 In package docsum.crf.features include the features used to train CRF and package docsum.crf.main shows the usage of features.

 NOTE: the code of cc-TAM is derived from the authors.
 Therefore, please contact to the authors of [7] to obtain the original code.